Robinson Crusoe: Plot summary

 More years pass and Crusoe discovers cannibals, who occasionally visit the island to kill and eat prisoners.
+Alarmed at this, he conserves the ammunition he'd used for hunting (running low at that point) for defence and fortifies his home in case the cannibals discover his presence on the island.
 He plans to kill them for committing an abomination, but later realizes he has no right to do so, as the cannibals do not knowingly commit a crime.
-He dreams of obtaining one or two servants by freeing some prisoners; when a prisoner escapes, Crusoe helps him, naming his new companion "Friday" after the day of the week he appeared.
+One day, Crusoe finds that a Spanish galleon has run aground on the island during a storm, but his hopes for rescue are dashed when he discovers that the crew abandoned the ship.
+Nevertheless, the abandoned galleon's untouched supplies of food and ammunition, along with the ship's dog, add to Crusoe's reserves.
+Every night, he dreams of obtaining one or two servants by freeing some prisoners; during the cannibals' next visit to the island, when a prisoner escapes, Crusoe helps him, naming his new companion "Friday" after the day of the week he appeared.
 Crusoe teaches Friday the English language and converts him to Christianity.

+Crusoe soon learns from Friday that the crew from the shipwrecked galleon he'd found had escaped to the mainland and are now living with Friday's tribe.
+Seeing renewed hope for rescue and with Friday's help, Crusoe builds another, but smaller, dugout canoe for a renewed plan to sail to the mainland.
 After more cannibals arrive to partake in a feast, Crusoe and Friday kill most of them and save two prisoners.
-One is Friday's father and the other is a Spaniard, who informs Crusoe about other Spaniards shipwrecked on the mainland.
+One is Friday's father and the other is a Spaniard, who informs Crusoe about the other Spaniards shipwrecked on the mainland.
 A plan is devised wherein the Spaniard would return to the mainland with Friday's father and bring back the others, build a ship, and sail to a Spanish port.

-Before the Spaniards return, an English ship appears; mutineers have commandeered the vessel and intend to maroon their captain on the island.
+Before the Spaniards return, an English ship appears; the sailors have staged a mutiny against their captain and intend to leave him and those still loyal to him on the island.
 Crusoe and the ship's captain strike a deal in which Crusoe helps the captain and the loyal sailors retake the ship.
-With their ringleader executed by the captain, the mutineers take up Crusoe's offer to be marooned on the island rather than being returned to England as prisoners to be hanged.
-Before embarking for England, Crusoe shows the mutineers how he survived on the island and states that there will be more men coming.
+With their ringleader executed by the captain, the mutineers take up Crusoe's offer to remain on the island rather than being returned to England as prisoners to be hanged.
+Before embarking for England, Crusoe shows the mutineers how he survived on the island and states that the Spaniards will be coming.